svenfuchs/routing-filter/README.markdown

 * `Uuid` - prepends a uuid for authentication or other purposes (e.g. /d00fbbd1-82b6-4c1a-a57d-098d529d6854/products/1)
 * `Extension` - appends an extension (e.g. /products.html)

+## Requirements

+routing-filter currently only works with Rails.
+It should not be all too hard to get it working with plain Rack::Mount but I haven't had that usecase, yet.

+## Installation

+The Gem should work out of the box for Rails 3 after specifying it in your application's Gemfile.

+  # Gemfile
+  gem 'routing-filter'

+In order to use it with Rails 2.x you could specify it in your environment.rb

+  # config/environment.rb
+  gem 'routing-filter'

 ## Usage

-You can setup the filters like this:
+Once the Gem has loaded you can setup the filters in your routes file like this:

     # in config/routes.rb
     Rails.application.routes.draw do
       filter :pagination, :uuid
     end

-Filters can also accept options like this:
+Filters can also accept options:

     Rails.application.routes.draw do
       filter :extension, :exclude => %r(^admin/)